Cancel anytime

 - Acquisition Price (USD millions): 2580

-- Strategic Rationale: Expanded wealth management business and client base.
+- Strategic Rationale: Expanded wealth management capabilities and access to the physician market.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent strategic initiatives include investments in digital banking, expansion in wealth management, and streamlining operations.
+Recent Initiatives: Recent initiatives include investments in digital banking platforms, expansion of wealth management services, and strategic acquisitions in key markets.

 Summary